 - Motherhood - the family after all- is undervalued in the workplace that lives with its back turned to the vital reality of the workers.
 This leads to a high degree of personal frustration and a very serious drop in the birth rate, which, in the case of Spain, has reached 30 % in the last decade..

-- Motherhood allows the development of human skills that are a plus in personal development and the performance of the professional career.The temporary damage that a maternity leave may cause is not taken into account.
+- Motherhood allows the development of human capabilities that are a plus in personal development and career performance.The company is not responsible for any temporary loss that may result from maternity leave.

-- Exclusive dedication to the family is also a cause of discrimination against women on the grounds of maternity. now which is condemned to social death and its invaluable contribution as a social engine is systematically ignored.
+- Exclusive dedication to the family is also a cause of discrimination against women because of their maternity. now which is condemned to social death and its invaluable contribution as a social engine is systematically ignored.

 And we demand:

-- Legislative recognition of maternity harassment (maternal mobbing) as a specific form of employment discrimination against women on the grounds of maternity as proposed by the European Parliament Resolution of 11 September 2018.
+- Legislative recognition of maternity harassment (maternal mobbing) as a specific figure of employment discrimination against women on the grounds of their maternity as proposed by the European Parliament Resolution of September 11, 2018..

-- Taking the necessary measuresto prevent labour discrimination due to maternity and to favour the recognition of the family as a social, personal and professional benefit.
+- Taking the necessary measuresto prevent labor discrimination due to maternity and to favor the recognition of the family as a social, personal and professional benefit.
 Some of our proposals are:

-- Promotion and tax incentives for flexible working hours real and intensive working hours, teleworking, part-time contracts and reduced working hours.
+- Promotion and tax incentives for flexible working hours and intensive working hours, teleworking, part-time hiring and reduction of working hours.

 - Have at your disposal 24 hours a year for family matters without justification.

-- Promotion and incentives for the creation of day-care centres in the workplace.
+- Promotion and incentives for the creation of day care centers in the workplace.

-- Extension of maternity benefit up to week 24 to facilitate the WHO recommendations on the importance of breastfeeding during the first 6 months of a baby's life.
+- Extension of maternity benefit up to week 24 to facilitate WHO recommendations regarding the importance of breastfeeding during the first 6 months of a baby's life.

 - Compliance with the constitutional principle of tax contribution according to capacity, which requires weighting taking into account children and per capita income.

-- The creation of a register of persons with exclusive dedication to the family. that grants eligible receivables for retirement and sick leave purposes sickness and maternity leave, as requested by the European Parliament in the resolution of 13 June 2016and that would also translate into tax reductions for companies that hire those who have them in order to encourage their reincorporation into working life.
+- The creation of a registry of persons with exclusive dedication to the family. that grants eligible receivables for retirement and sick leave purposes for sickness and maternity leave, as requested by the European Parliament in the Resolution of 13 June 2016.and that would also translate into tax reductions for companies that hire those who have them in order to favor their reincorporation into the labor market.

-Para 39 of the Resolution of 11 September 2018 on measures to prevent and combat sexual and psychological harassment in the workplace, in public spaces and in political life in the Union: P8_TA(2018)0331.
+Para.
+39 of the Resolution of 11 September 2018 on measures to prevent and combat sexual and psychological harassment in the workplace, in public spaces and in the political life of the Union: P8_TA(2018)0331.